Fer-git-cpu/MayaPlugs2025-ings/README.md

 * self.skin: stores the skin cluster influencing the mesh.
 * self.model: stores the name of the selected model (mesh).
 * self.jnts: stores joints influencing the skin.
-* skin = GetAllConnectionsIn(modelShape, GetUpperStream, IsSkin) = Connects the skin cluster upstream of the model's shape
+* skin = GetAllConnectionsIn(modelShape, GetUpperStream, IsSkin) #Connects the skin cluster upstream of the model's shape
-* jnts = GetAllConnectionsIn(modelShape, GetUpperStream, IsJoint) = Enables all joints influencing  the mesh through skin cluster.
+* jnts = GetAllConnectionsIn(modelShape, GetUpperStream, IsJoint) #Enables all joints influencing  the mesh through skin cluster.
-* modelShape = mc.listRelatives(self.model, s=True)[0] = Gets shape node of the model, necessary for connecting to deformation history
+* modelShape = mc.listRelatives(self.model, s=True)[0] #Gets shape node of the model, necessary for connecting to deformation history
-* if not IsMesh(model) = if something else is selected that isn't a mesh, an error will appear
+* if not IsMesh(model) #if something else is selected that isn't a mesh, an error will appear
 * model = mc.ls(sl=True)[0] = First selected object in the Maya Scene
-* print(f"found model {self.model} with skin {self.skin} and joins: {self.jnts}") = prints what's found
+* print(f"found model {self.model} with skin {self.skin} and joins: {self.jnts}") #prints what's found
 * for jnt, verts in jntVertDict.items():
-    newChunck = self.CreateProxyModelForJntAndVerts(jnt, verts) = Creates a proxy mesh for the part of the mesh of each joint it influences
+    newChunck = self.CreateProxyModelForJntAndVerts(jnt, verts) #Creates a proxy mesh for the part of the mesh of each joint it influences

 ```python
 class ProxyGenerator: